On This Page

 - Topiramate (Topamax)

-In some cases, antipsychotic medications like aripiprazole (Abilify), olanzapine (Zyprexa), and quetiapine (Seroquel) are used as mood stabilizers for people with bipolar disorder even when they don’t have psychotic symptoms.
+In some cases, if you have bipolar disorder, antipsychotic medications like aripiprazole (Abilify), olanzapine (Zyprexa), and quetiapine (Seroquel) are used to help stabilize your mood even if you don’t have psychotic symptoms.

-Therapy can benefit people with bipolar disorder by addressing symptoms that aren’t well controlled by mood stabilizers.
+If you have bipolar disorder, therapy can help by addressing symptoms that aren’t well controlled by mood stabilizers.
 Interpersonal therapy, CBT, and psychoeducation can help you track and manage moods and identify warning signs and triggers for new mood episodes.
-Therapy facilitates faster recovery from depressive episodes and can help reduce rates of symptom relapse.
+Therapy facilitates faster recovery from depressive episodes and can help prevent symptom relapse.

-In conclusion, while medications are usually necessary, therapy also plays a role in treating bipolar and psychotic disorders.
-Some people don’t respond to medications for these conditions or find that the medications they take don’t fully control their symptoms.
-Even if you do respond well to medication, you can often benefit from the addition of therapy to support and enhance its effects.
+So, while medications are usually necessary, therapy also plays a role in treating bipolar and psychotic disorders.
+It’s especially helpful if you don’t respond to medications for these conditions or find that the medications you take don’t fully control your symptoms.
+But even if you do respond well to medication, you can often benefit from the addition of therapy to support and enhance its effects.

 Therapy vs. Medication for Other Mental Health Conditions

 Some mental health conditions don’t respond well, if at all, to medications.
-For example, while medications can sometimes help you manage specific symptoms of personality disorders, therapy is best, as it is the only treatment that addresses the core traits of these conditions.
+For example, while medications can sometimes help you manage specific symptoms of personality disorders, therapy is the best option, as it is the only treatment that addresses the core causes of these conditions.

 For more information on therapy methods that are effective in treating trauma-related conditions including PTSD and borderline personality disorder, you can read the following articles on OpenCounseling:

-Insomnia has historically been treated with medication, but that’s not your only option.
+Insomnia is often treated with medication, but that’s not your only option.
 A newer form of CBT, cognitive behavioral therapy for insomnia (CBT-I), has proven so successful that the American College of Physicians now recommends it as the first-line treatment for insomnia.

 Therapy vs. Medication for Children with Mental Health Conditions